 For example, you may not want your child using their phone between the hours of 8 pm and 8 am.
 Just select the times you want to use and tap Set Downtime.

-iOS 12.2 now provides the new option to customize Downtime settings based on days of the week.
+iOS 12.2 and above provide the new option to customize Downtime settings based on days of the week.
 This has been a feature that many users were patiently waiting for.

 Using this feature, you can customize the downtime settings to start at a particular time for a given day.
 This allows flexibility to manage schedule for school nights/ weekend nights for parents and will play an important role when Apple Arcade hits later this year!